dlt-hub/dlt/docs/website/docs/dlt-ecosystem/destinations/weaviate.md

 X-OpenAI-Api-Key = "your-openai-api-key"
 ```

 In this setup guide, we are using the [Weaviate Cloud Services](https://console.weaviate.cloud/) to get a Weaviate instance and [OpenAI API](https://platform.openai.com/) for generating embeddings through the [text2vec-openai](https://weaviate.io/developers/weaviate/modules/retriever-vectorizer-modules/text2vec-openai) module.
+You can host your own weaviate instance using docker compose, kubernetes or embedded.
+Refer to Weaviate's [How-to: Install](https://weaviate.io/developers/weaviate/installation) for details.

 3. Define the source of the data.
 For starters, let's load some data from a simple data structure: